When pests turn out to be a nuisance, we call pest control to get rid of them from our house, the shed in our back yard, or even the garden.

 Fumigation Charges in Shipping

-The charges for fumigation vary from company to company and also depend on the type of fumigation, the pesticide that is used, and whether fumigation is to be done for an empty shipping container, a full container load of cargo, or a less-than-container load.
+The charges for fumigation vary from company to company and depend on the type of fumigation, the pesticide used, and whether fumigation is to be done for an empty shipping container, a full container load of cargo, or a less-than-container load.
 The average rates range between USD 150 to 650.

 You might also like to read: